Neotoxic-off/Shi/README.md

 # Shi
-🥒 Shi is a tool made to scan SSH servers
+🥒 Shi is a tool made to enumerate random openned SSH servers